dh1df/npr70/pi-pico/README.md

 - Possibility to update firmware from net
 - Ability to trace sent/received packets via USB, wireshark plugin included
 - Remote Managebility without additional hardware [WIP]

+Additional commands:
+- help: Display list of available commands
+- wget: Gets a file into littlefs from network
+- ls, rm, cat, cp, sum, mv: Work on littlefs, similar to their unix counterparts
+- flash: Flashes a new firmware (.sbin) from littlefs or http-URL
+- test: For development purposes :-)
+- xset wifi\_id: To set the wifi client id
+- xset wifi\_passphrase: To set the wifi client passphrase
+- xset client\_int_\size: The number of modem-internal IPs to use
+- xdisplay: Display options set by xset
+- bootloader: Enter bootloader to flash new firmware via usb
+- ping: Similar to unix ping
+- trace: Enable RF-packet-tracing to usb network device
+- uptime: Show time since last crash ;-)
+- free: Show free memory
+- display net: Show network configuration